sarahwintondesign/sarahwintondesign.com/index.md

   - title: Sarah Winton
     subtitle: Graphic Designer
     description: |-
-      Graphic design is my passion.
-Since I was young, I've been captivated by creativity and the arts.
-Realizing my love for design, I participated in two mentorships.
-Since then, I have worked as a freelance designer.
-I've had the opportunity to work with clients such as non-profits, brick and mortar shops, and food trucks.
+      Creativity has always been a part of my life; from sketching and painting as a kid, to discovering my love for graphic design.
+Now as freelance designer I have the opportunity to work with clients to create logos, complete visual identity systems, and marketing material.
+My passion is to create visuals that artfully and effectively achieves my clients goals, from non-profits, to brick and mortar shops, to entrepreneurs.

-      I'm skilled in Adobe Illustrator, and have had experience in Adobe Photoshop and InDesign.
-My love for people has lead me to collaboration with others - from gathering inspiration, to designing concepts, to creating cohesive products.
+      My design process begins with hearing the mission and key attributes of your business.
+Then I collect inspiration, sketch, and create a presentation for you.
+Meeting deadlines and keeping good communication is very important to me.
+I continue to work till the project is artfully designed and meets my clients goals.

-      As I continue my career as a designer, I desire to learn and work with others.
+      I would love the opportunity to hear about your design needs - let me know, and I'll schedule a FREE consultation.
   - image: "/uploads/2018/10/15/profile-square.jpg"
     title: ''
 layout: page